East Baton Rouge braces for potential impact of tropical systems

 While the bigger picture is being investigated, by staging barricades, the parish is now one step ahead of next week's weather, helping to protect properties like Mayeux's.

 EBR says more barricades will be staged over the weekend.
-The warehouse is stocked with 3,965 yards of stand and 400,000 sandbags.
+The warehouse is stocked with 3,965 yards of sand and 400,000 sandbags.

 It's currently restocking the community sandbag locations with sand and sandbags.
 The Storm Debris Collection Contractor has been put on alert and the parish has mobilized its back-up generator contractor to fuel up and top of fuel tanks.
 A contingency plan has been worked out for Tuesday and Wednesday with Republic Services, if needed.